jmfveneroso/crawler/README.md

 The database file is where the url database is going to be written if the option IN_MEMORY is not selected.

 The parameter max_urls is optional.
-If is greater than 0, the crawler will only download the specified number of urls.
+If it is greater than 0, the crawler will only download the specified number of urls.

 ---